DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_3_data_warehouse/homework.md

 ## Question 8:
-What is the count, estimated and actual data processed for query which counts trips started between 2019/04/01 and 2019/05/31 for dispatching_base_num B00013, B00056, B00401
+What is the count, estimated and actual data processed for a query which counts trips started between 2019/04/01 and 2019/05/31 for dispatching_base_num B00013, B00056, B00401?</br>
 Create a table with optimized clustering and partitioning, and run a count(*).
 Estimated data processed can be found in the top right corner and actual data processed can be found after the query is executed.
 - Count 6054, 54.25 MB Estimated, 10.41 MB Actual
 - Count 4183, 243.61 MB Estimated, 52.86 MB Actual